ARCY5104 Working with Stakeholders

 - 6 points

-- This unit provides an in-depth introduction to working with stakeholders.
-It focuses on working with Indigenous communities, particularly on how to work positively with Australian Aboriginal people.
+- This unit provides an in-depth introduction to working with stakeholders. especially Indigenous communities.
 This requires developing an understanding of how archaeology has operated in the past, the nature of Aboriginal knowledge in relation to archaeological information, and an understanding of the basic level of cultural literacy required for ethical and professional archaeological practice.
 This knowledge is part of the archaeological process from planning, project design, funding, approvals, research design, community consultation, developing of partnerships, sampling decisions, development of appropriate methodology, to field logistics, execution of work, site mitigation and basics of reporting.
-Experts in Aboriginal worldviews and knowledges, and in working with communities, discuss their experiences.
-Scenarios are developed for various case studies to explore these issues.
-The case studies are drawn from various subfields of Australian archaeology such as rock art, maritime archaeology, historical and Indigenous archaeology.
+Experts in Aboriginal worldviews and knowledges discuss their experiences.
+Scenarios are developed for case studies to explore these issues and draw from fields like: rock art, maritime archaeology, historical and Indigenous archaeology.
 Students are provided with the basic tools to understand the diverse aspects of ethical and literate archaeological practice.

 - Students are able to (1) demonstrate familiarity with the need to develop ethical and culturally literate practice and (2) demonstrate awareness of basic skills in planning and project management as relevant to working with communities.

-- Typically this unit is assessed in the following ways: (1) portfolio and (2) essay.
+- Indicative assessments in this unit are as follows: (1) portfolio and (2) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.